-- Prerequisite: (i) Students wishing to be admitted to Advanced French Part II will be required to have successfully completed Advanced French Part I. - (ii) Students wishing to be admitted to Advanced French Part II without having completed the above prerequisites will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.
+- Prerequisites: (i) Students wishing to be admitted to Advanced French Part II will be required to have successfully completed Advanced French Part I. - (ii) Students wishing to be admitted to Advanced French Part II without having completed the above prerequisites will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.

-LANG0002 : Introdu cing Germany and the Germans 3 credits Assessment: 100% coursework.
-Coursework includes (i) periodic assi gnments, (ii) (IT) projects 1st semester only ، and (iii) other coursework as prescribed. .
-1 .
-1.
+YXXXXXXX : Introducing Germany and the Germans 3 credits Assessment: 100% coursework.
+Coursework includes (i) periodic assignments, (ii) (IT) projects; and (iii) other coursework as prescribed.
+1st semester only (ii) (IT) projects; and (iii) other coursework as prescribed.